The type of hose repair needed depends, of course, on the type of leak you have. Here are two different possibilities for a leak, and how to fix them.

-For larger breaks, slice the hose with an ultra-sharp X-acto style knife on either side of the break.
+For larger breaks, slice the hose with an ultra-sharp Stanley knife on either side of the break.
 Make the edges clean, dry and cut perpendicular to the axis of the hose.
-An imaginary line running down the center of a straight hose.
+An imaginary line running down the centre of a straight hose.

 Buy a hose repair kit.

 They come in two styles - for end fittings or for interior repairs.
 Those are broken down into two sub-types: male and female.
 Male fittings insert into the hose opening, female fittings wrap on the outside of a hose or another fitting.
 A male inserts into a female.